owncast/owncast.github.io/content/docs/codecs.md

 - [Tal.org instructions on building ffmpeg with nvenc](https://www.tal.org/tutorials/ffmpeg_nvidia_encode)
 - [Shell script that claims to automate the process on Ubuntu](https://gist.github.com/ransagy/3f6f1a9e5ede6212425f3b36b136216e)

+{{< alert icon="💡" text="Note for OBS users: It has been found that enabling nvenc while running the OBS auto-configuration wizard can result in errors.
+If you intend to run this configuration wizard against your Owncast server you may need to turn off nvenc temporarily in your Owncast settings while running it." >}}

 ## ffmpeg

 Once your system is configured to use the correct drivers and libraries required you'll need to make sure your copy of `ffmpeg` supports it.